Tannervanorden/Dark_Dusky_Positive_Selection/README.md

 Sort_Genes.py is the script that was used to separate the genes based off of EggNogMapper annotation.
 You must remove the header line before this script will run.

+Translate.py is the script that was used to translate the open reading frames.

+Pal2nal.sh is the script that was used to create codon alignments.

 FastTree.sh is the code that was used to create gene trees.

 MakeForeground.py is the script that was used to select S. variabilis as the foreground for positive selection tests.